LOADING ...

 taen from me my maidenhead, and I am quite undone.

-You've taen from me my maidenhead, and brought my low
+You've taen from me my maidenhead, and my body low

-But, kind sir, if marry me, I will be your jo.
+But, kind sir, if you'll me, I will be your jo.

-Now married her and taen her hame, and it was but his part
+Now he's married her and taen her hame, and it was but his

-She's to him a loving wife, and joy of all his heart;
+She's proved to him a loving wife, and joy of all his

-He never her of the joke, nor ne'er intends to do
+He told her of the joke, nor ne'er intends to do

-But aye when his wife on him, he minds the Bogle bo.
+But aye when his wife smiles on him, he minds the bo.

-in Lloyd's Folk Song in England.
-Lloyd suggests that the
+printed in Lloyd's Folk Song in England.
+Lloyd that the

 mysterious "foggy dew" of later versions is a of this

-one: in any case, it for a reasonable explanation, and this
+one: in any case, it makes for a reasonable explanation, and

-version tells a good story. doesn't give a tune, but it
+version tells a story.
+LLoyd doesn't give a tune, but it

-fits to th "Banks and Braes" version of Foggy Dew" Words
+fits nicely to th "Banks and Braes" version of Foggy Dew"

-in parentheses were inserted by RG to scansion.
+in parentheses inserted by RG to attempt scansion.
 RG

 BOGLEBO